Nibbetts/workclock/README.md

 A punch-in / punch-out terminal work clock system, for easy time recording, suited for separating time spent on different personal projects.

 NOTES:
-    * Creates a punches.txt file to store timecard information in the same directory as the script; this file must not move, or it will be recreated from scratch.
+- Creates a punches.txt file to store timecard information in the same directory as the script; this file must not move, or it will be recreated from scratch.
-    * These commands assume your alias for 'workclock.py' is 'clock';
+- These commands assume your alias for 'workclock.py' is 'clock';
 if this is not the case, alter each command accordingly.
-    * Project names are not case sensitive.
+- Project names are not case sensitive.
-    * No method is provided for deleting old projects, or for other more complex edits, but it is fairly easy to edit the punches.txt file itself.
+- No method is provided for deleting old projects, or for other more complex edits, but it is fairly easy to edit the punches.txt file itself.
+Be careful not to corrupt the formatting, though, as it is very particular.

 ## Terminal Commands